 The 1950s were all about the new type of dress, the cocktail party.
-Not formal, not informal, it was a time to slip into a little black dress and have some conversation over drinks.
-Tea length party dresses in black, red, yellow or blue were part of every woman’s wardrobe.
-Lace cocktail dresses were especially trendy as were any other textured satin, brocade, taffeta, or velvet dress.
+Not formal, but not informal either, it was a time to slip into a little black dress and have some conversation over drinks.
+Tea length party dresses in black, red, yellow, or blue were part of every woman’s wardrobe.
+Lace cocktail dresses were especially trendy, as was any other textured satin, brocade, taffeta, or velvet dress.
 Pencil dresses were equally common, especially for mature women.
 They came with a little crop or bolero jacket that made them sophisticated instead of sexy.

 Besides the dress, Cocktail attire called me nude backseam stockings, strappy heeled shoes, short gloves, pearl necklace, button earrings and sometimes a small crescent hat.
 A small clutch purse that sparkled was a welcome accessory for carrying makeup.

-The finest outfit of the 50s was the formal evening gown.
+The finest outfit of the ’50s was the formal evening gown.
 It and the wedding dress were the biggest, longest, most elaborate dresses of the entire decade.
 They took inspiration from the Victorian era and brought back the huge ballgowns.
-The long slender sexy gown was also reintroduced in simple shapes with rich materials like velvet or heavy satin.
-Teens attending prom opted for long or tea length tulle ballgowns with the multiple layers of petticoats for maximum fluff.
+The long, slender, sexy gown was also reintroduced in simple shapes with rich materials like velvet or heavy satin.
+Teens attending prom opted for long or tea length tulle ballgowns with multiple layers of petticoats for maximum fluff.

 50s Sailor Outfits

-Choose a sailor dress and add red, white or blue flats (I like casual loafers, espadrilles or ballet flats best), a polka dot hair scarf, and summer beach bag.
-For a more casual look try high waisted shorts or capri pants with a halter top and sporty flats.
+Choose a sailor dress and add red, white, or blue flats (I like casual loafers, espadrilles, and ballet flats best), a polka dot hair scarf, and summer beach bag.
+For a more casual look, try high waisted shorts or capri pants with a halter top and sporty flats.

 Tropical / Tiki/ Riviera

-Another popular 50s summer outfit is the tiki theme.
-Tropical prints like palm trees, hibiscus flowers, and pineapples find their way onto swing dresses, sarong dresses, skirts, halter top, swimsuits, shorts and my favorite- rompers.
+Another popular ’50s summer outfit is the tiki theme.
+Tropical prints like palm trees, hibiscus flowers, and pineapples found their way onto swing dresses, sarong dresses, skirts, halter tops, swimsuits, shorts, and my favorite — rompers.
 Tiki parties were trending and Tiki bars popped up right and left.
 They reemerged in the 80s and are coming back again now.
 Those lucky enough to attend Viva Las Vegas know about their annual tiki pool party which is full of summer fashion ideas with a tropical spin.

 A tiki theme dress is the easiest way to get the 50s look combined with large tropical flowers pinned in an updo.
 A pair of espadrilles or wedges and a woven straw purse adds to the tiki look.
 Don’t forget to get your other half to wear a Hawaiian shirt to match.

-Let’s forget for a moment that Greaser women, meaning leather jacket, tight stretch pant wearing, motorcycle riding teens, never existed in the 50s.
-They were the creative invention of the Grease movie costume department loosely based on real Teddy Girls in the UK.
-Teddy girls wore rolled blue jeans, black flats, plain knit tops, neck scarves and long blazers with velvet collars.
-They were rebels but the trend never caught on in the USA.
+Let’s forget for a moment that Greaser women, meaning leather jacket, tight stretch pant wearing, motorcycle riding teens, never existed in the ’50s.
+They were the creative invention of the Grease movie costume department, loosely based on real Teddy Girls in the UK.
+Teddy girls wore rolled blue jeans, black flats, plain knit tops, neck scarves, and long blazers with velvet collars.
+They were rebels, but the trend never caught on in the USA.
 It wasn’t until the movie Grease came out that women started dressing like male Greasers.
-Tight jeans or black stretch pants/jumpsuit, low cut knit top, leather jacket, wide cinch belt, hair scarf and oversized sunglasses was their take on the rebel style.
-It certainly is a unique look and one that contributed to modern Rockabilly fashion.
+Tight jeans or black stretch pants/a jumpsuit, low cut knit top, leather jacket, wide cinch belt, hair scarf and oversized sunglasses was their take on the rebel style.
+It certainly is a unique look, and one that contributed to modern Rockabilly fashion.

 1950s Casual Outfits